amargaritov/PTEMagnet_AE/README.md

 # This does not work on Cloudlab!
 ssh-copy-id $USER@localhost
 ```
-If using Cloudlab, you would need to copy your cloudlab ssh key to the host
+If using CloudLab, you would need to copy your cloudlab ssh key to the host
 ```bash
 # on machine you ssh to Cloudlab from
 scp -P 22 ~/.ssh/<YOUR_CLOUDLAB_KEY> <CLOUDLAB_USERNAME@CLOUDLAB_MACHINE>:~/.ssh/